This article is part of a developing story.

 A patient looks at herself in the mirror in the MSF hospital in Amman.

-Deema was almost killed when she fell four storeys from her balcony following an Israeli airstrike and was buried under the rubble for an hour.
+Deema was almost killed when she fell four stories from her balcony following an Israeli airstrike.
+She was rescued after being buried under rubble for an hour. | Jordan 2024 © Moises Saman/MSF

 Almost 60 percent of medical evacuation requests are denied

-According to OCHA, at least 41,000 people have been killednot counting at least 10,000 still missing under rubblein Gaza since the war started last year, and over 95,000 people have been injured, with at least 14,000 in need of medical evacuation.
+According to OCHA, at least 41,000 people have been killednot counting at least 10,000 still missing under rubblein Gaza since the war started last year, and over 95,000 people have been injured, with at least 12,000 in need of medical evacuation.

 However, the process that allows a wounded patient to be referred abroad for care is long and complicated.
 The Israeli authorities’ criteria for approving requests are unclear and patients often have to wait months for a response.
 Almost 60 percent of requests for medical evacuations from Gaza are turned down, according to the World Health Organization.
 This includes requests to evacuate wounded children and their caretakers, according to MSF.